Reducing our emissions and improving energy efficiency

 Emissions

-We're proud to show leadership in fighting climate change: our greenhouse gas emissions per production ton are the lowest in the industry, and our new factory in Romania is the first full-scale zero CO2 emissions factory in the industy.
+We're proud to show leadership in addressing climate change.
+The latest example is our new factory in Romania, which is the first full-scale zero-CO2-emissions (Scope 1 & 2) factory in the tire industy.

-Besides greenhouse gas emissions, there's also VOC emissions, particle emissions, emissions from energy production, odor and noise.
+Besides greenhouse gas emissions, there are also VOC emissions, particle emissions, emissions from energy production, odor and noise.

 Greenhouse gas emissions